 - A maximum of three courses taken while a student has Graduate Student-at-Large status may be applied to a graduate program in University College with authorization by University College.
 All courses applied to a graduate program must be taken for a letter grade.

-- Courses taken as Graduate Student-at-Large may be applied to a graduate or professional degree program at another division of Washington University with authorization by that academic division.
+- Courses taken as a Graduate Student-at-Large may be applied to a graduate or professional degree program at another division of Washington University with authorization by that academic division.

 - Federal or institutional financial assistance is not available for the Graduate Student-at-Large.

 - International students are eligible to apply for non-degree study as Graduate Students-at-Large if they already hold a visa that permits part-time study.
 International students holding a B-2 or F-2 visa are only permitted to register for courses that are recreational or avocational.

 On-campus housing is not available to a Graduate Student-at-Large during the academic year.
-Off-campus housing, however, is available.
+However, off-campus housing is available.
 For more information about housing options, please contact the Office of Residential Life at 314-935-5050 or Quadrangle Housing at 314-935-9511.

 For additional information about the Graduate Student-at-Large program, please contact us: